+end example]

 Relationships

 Introduction

 Parts may contain references to other parts in the package and to resources outside of the package.
 These references are represented inside the referring part in ways that are specific to the content type of the part; that is, in arbitrary markup or an application-defined encoding.
 This effectively hides the internal and external links between parts from consumers that do not understand the content types of the parts containing such references.